sijojosethanikkal/ecommercedataprocessing/README.md

  ## Schedule Job.
  To run test preiodically, we can schedule job with mode as test.

  Note: While running in test mode, the files are not written to s3.

+The conf folder is to store the schedule job json.